X3r0Day/HashLock/README.md

 > A secure and easy-to-use password manager with a clean Tkinter GUI.
 > Master password authentication with bcrypt and encrypted file storage using Fernet.
-> I WRITE VERY CLEAN CODE WHICH IS EASY TO UNDERSTAND

 ---